In my head paleta de batata con coco (sweet potato and coconut popsicles) and summer are indelibly connected.

 - 2 teaspoons of vanilla extract

 - Cut the sweet potatoes into small pieces.
-Boil until they are very soft.
+Boil until they are very soft, having added the salt to the water.

 - Remove from the water and cool to room temperature.